-A. The Fiscal Year 2016 Indian Community Development Block Grant ("CDBG") application to the United States Department of Housing and Urban Development has not yet been submitted.

-B. Prior to the submission of the FY' 2016 CDBG application, the Resources and Development Committee of the Navajo Nation Council certifies that the Navajo Nation has met the Citizen Participation requirements as set forth in 24 CFR 1003.604 as required of prospective grantees.
+- A. The Fiscal Year 2017 (FY' 2017) Indian Community Development Block Grant ("ICDBG") application to the United States Department of Housing and Urban Development has not yet been submitted. - B. Prior to the submission of the FY' 2017 ICDBG application, the Resources and Development Committee of the Navajo Nation Council certifies that the Navajo Nation has met the Citizen Participation requirements as set forth in 24 CFR 1003.604 as required of prospective grantees, attached hereto as Exhibit A. - C. The FY' 2017 ICDBG Citizen Participation Plan, Public Hearing Rules and Procedures and Program Guidance Handbook marked Exhibits A through H is attached hereto as Exhibit B.